Fact-checked by the Smart Insurance 101 editorial team

 What Types of Coverage Does Home Based Business Insurance Include?

-Home based business insurance is not a single policy — it is a bundle of coverage types tailored to the risks of running a business from a residential address.
-Most policies combine several distinct protections.
+Home based business insurance is not a single policy.
+It is a bundle of coverage types tailored to the risks of running a business from a residential address, and most policies combine several distinct protections.

 Key Coverage Types Explained